enzofalone/flixster_starter/README.md

 #### STRETCH FEATURES

-- [ ] Deploy website using GitHub Pages.
+- [x] Deploy website using GitHub Pages.
-- [ ] Allow user to view more details about a movie within a popup.
+- [x] Allow user to view more details about a movie within a popup.
 - [x] Improve the user experience through CSS & animation.
-- [ ] Allow movie video trailers to be played using [embedded YouTube](https://support.google.com/youtube/answer/171780?hl=en)
+- [x] Allow movie video trailers to be played using [embedded YouTube](https://support.google.com/youtube/answer/171780?hl=en)
 - [x] "Go to top" button implemented
 - [x] "End of page" alert if the user request retrieves no movies or if reached to the end of the page
+- [x] Added a design to movie popup (rating stars, dimmed background image)
+- [x] Placeholder image for API results that do not contain a poster
+- [x] Star rating system in popup where it fills the stars based on whats given by API
 ### Walkthrough Video

 `TODO://` Add the embedded URL code to your animated app walkthrough below, `ADD_EMBEDDED_CODE_HERE`.
 Make sure the video or gif actually renders and animates when viewing this README. (🚫 Remove this paragraph after adding walkthrough video)